g-vallejo/g-vallejo.github.io/README.md

 I'm a computational linguist, who likes to explore around with deep learning and also to hang around bouldering or just discussing about general things.
 I love the idea of combining languages and computer science, therefore nlp is one of my passions.

 ### Work experience
-Currently, I'm working as a research associate for the UKP Lab at TU Darmstadt.
-My main interest is fact checking and its automation.
+My main interest is fairness for automatic fact checking (afc).
 I'm also interested on information validation and its pipeline in general.
+Dialogue systems will be probably my first love for ever and I like to keep track in that field too.

-Before UKP, I worked for Novatec GmbH, a consultant company with headquarters in Leinfelden Germany.
-There, I was a machine learning consultant, prototyping solutions for different clients and helping with the design of workshops and lectures about machine learning.
+I worked as researcher at UKP at the TU Darmstadt.
+Before that I was a machine learning consultant at Novatec GmbH, a company with headquarters in Leinfelden Germany.
+There, I worked on prototyping solutions for different clients and helping with the design of workshops and lectures about machine learning.
 Previous to that I interned for several companies, including Mercedes Benz in Germany and in CA, USA, Sony Deutschland GmbH and Compart AG in Boeblingen Germany.
 For more details see my cv <a href="https://github.com/gisvl/gisvl.github.io/blob/master/CV_042020.pdf">here</a>.

 ### News
 <ul>